Van ECK Associates Corp Buys 3,151,076 Shares of Gold Standard Ventures Corp (NYSEAMERICAN:GSV)

 Other hedge funds and other institutional investors also recently modified their holdings of the company.
 Toronto Dominion Bank bought a new position in shares of Gold Standard Ventures in the fourth quarter worth $34,000.
 UBS Group AG increased its position in shares of Gold Standard Ventures by 61.9% in the first quarter.
 UBS Group AG now owns 214,638 shares of the basic materials company’s stock worth $124,000 after purchasing an additional 82,042 shares during the period.
 Finally, Invenomic Capital Management LP increased its position in shares of Gold Standard Ventures by 92.3% in the fourth quarter.
 Invenomic Capital Management LP now owns 567,458 shares of the basic materials company’s stock worth $411,000 after purchasing an additional 272,308 shares during the period.
 Institutional investors own 28.49% of the company’s stock.

 A number of brokerages recently commented on GSV.
-National Bank Financial began coverage on Gold Standard Ventures in a research report on Thursday.
+Stifel Nicolaus began coverage on Gold Standard Ventures in a research report on Thursday.
+They issued a “buy” rating on the stock.
+National Bank Financial began coverage on Gold Standard Ventures in a research note on Thursday.
 They issued an “outperform” rating on the stock.
-Stifel Nicolaus began coverage on Gold Standard Ventures in a research note on Thursday.
-They issued a “buy” rating on the stock.
 Finally, National Bank of Canada began coverage on Gold Standard Ventures in a research note on Friday.
 They issued an “outperform” rating and a $1.50 price objective on the stock.
 One research analyst has rated the stock with a sell rating and four have given a buy rating to the stock.
 Gold Standard Ventures presently has an average rating of “Buy” and an average price target of $2.25.

-Gold Standard Ventures (NYSEAMERICAN:GSV) last announced its quarterly earnings results on Monday, May 10th.
-The basic materials company reported ($0.01) EPS for the quarter.

 Gold Standard Ventures Corp., an exploration stage company, engages in the development of district-scale and other gold-bearing mineral resource properties in Nevada, the United States.
 Its flagship property is the Railroad-Pinion project covering an area of approximately 21,679 hectares located in the Elko County, Nevada.